Mortgage Rate Lock: How and When to Lock in Your Mortgage Rate

 What happens if I lock in a rate and rates go down?

+The cost and fees of a rate lock depend on your lender.
 Some lenders don’t charge separate fees for a rate lock, as this feature is built into their standard pricing.
-If yours charges a fee for a rate lock, it will usually be a percentage of the loan amount (for example, 0.25% or 25 basis points) and will vary depending on the size of the loan, repayment term and rate lock duration.
+If your lender charges a fee for a rate lock, it will usually be a percentage of the loan amount (like 0.25% or 25 basis points), and it’ll vary depending on the size of the loan, repayment term and rate lock duration.

 Can I change lenders after locking in a rate?